SourcePot/datapool/README.md

 ## Dependencies: PEAR

 PEAR may be required for processing office documents such as emails.
-If the upload of emails fail, the php skript might have failed to include PEAR.
+If the upload of emails fails, the php script might have failed to include PEAR.
 The exception **"Failed opening required 'PEAR.php' (include_path='/var/www/vhosts/...** indicates a faulty dicetory setting for PEAR.
 Check if PEAR is installed and the location of the PEAR directory is set correctly on the server.
 If PEAR is installed, you can check the directory as follows:

 ```
-...: pear config-get php_dir
+pear config-get php_dir
-/usr/share/php
+> /usr/share/php
 ```

 If you use PLESK for your server administration, you can add the correct path as follows in **Websites & Domains**, **PHP Settings for...**: